arelyx/prerecs/README.md

 ## Backend (FastAPI)

 Minimal API for serving the static course data lives under `be/`.
 The repository already includes structured catalogs in `be/courseData/`, so you can run the backend immediately.
-If you refresh data via `yoink/`, copy the resulting files into `be/courseData/` and restart the server.
+If you refresh data via `yoink/`, remember to restart the server.
+We just load the JSON files on startup and keep course data in memory for the duration of the application's runtime.
+Our data is static and minimal, no need for a fancy DBMS.

 ```bash
 cd be